raspberrypilearning/visualising-sorting-with-python/lesson-1/worksheet.md

 1. To produce a standard graph, you need to use two sets of values.
 Open up a new Python file and call it `graphing.py`

 1. You can start by producing two lists of numbers to graph.
 It doesn't really matter what numbers they are, but they must be the same length.
-We can acheive this by using the inbuilt `len()` function in Python.
+We can achieve this by using the inbuilt `len()` function in Python.
 Call the lists `y` and `x`.

 	```python
 	y = [i for i in range(20,100,3)]